Robbity/MusicRating/README.md

 - As a user, I want to be able to rate my albums on a scale of 10 ✅
 - As a user, I want to be able to sort my albums by rating and other details ✅

-PHASE 2
+**PHASE 2**

-- As a user, I want to be able to save my tracked albums list to file (if I so choose)
+- As a user, I want to be able to save my tracked albums list to file (if I so choose) ✅
-- As a user, when I select the quit option from the application menu, I want to be reminded to save my tracked albums list to file and have the option to do so or not.
-- As a user, when I start the application, I want to be given the option to load my tracked albums list from file.
+- As a user, when I start the application, I want to be given the option to load my tracked albums list from file ✅